Redwoods/physics/study-ai/AI-from-spin-to-phase/README.md

-# AI for spin system to coupled oscillators
+# AI from spin system to coupled oscillators